-Returning Rangers should sign up for shifts pre-event in the Ranger Secret Clubhouse scheduling system: http://rangeroffice.burningman.com; ideally, your schedule should be finalized before you hit the playa.
-If you need to adjust your schedule or want to add some more shifts, you can do this on playa at the HQ window.
+Returning Rangers should sign up for shifts pre-event in the Ranger Secret Clubhouse scheduling system.
+Ideally, your schedule should be finalized before you hit the playa.
+If you need to adjust your schedule or want to add some more shifts, you can do this on playa at the HQ window. or via the Clubhouse if you have internet access.
+Please do any schedule adjustments at least an hour before your shift begins.
 Note that some shifts may already be filled, in which case you will be asked to choose other times when we have a greater need for your assistance.

-Prospective Rangers can sign up for their Alpha shift in the Secret Clubhouse after they have successfully completed training.
-(Alphas cannot sign up for regular dirt shifts until they have passed their Alpha shift, which means they will need to sign up for such shifts at the HQ window while on playa.)
+Alphas cannot sign up for regular dirt shifts until they have passed their Alpha shift, which means they will need to sign up for such shifts at the HQ window while on playa.